sherifhazem/elite/README.md

 SQLALCHEMY_DATABASE_URI=postgresql://user:password@localhost:5432/elite
 REDIS_URL=redis://localhost:6379/0
 TIMEZONE=Asia/Riyadh
+MAIL_SERVER=smtp.gmail.com
+MAIL_PORT=587
+MAIL_USERNAME=your_email@gmail.com
+MAIL_PASSWORD=your_app_password
+MAIL_DEFAULT_SENDER="Elite Discounts <your_email@gmail.com>"
 ```

 - `SECRET_KEY`: Used for securing sessions and cryptographic components.
 - `SQLALCHEMY_DATABASE_URI`: PostgreSQL connection string used by SQLAlchemy.
 - `REDIS_URL`: Redis instance used by both Redis client and Celery.
 - `TIMEZONE`: Default timezone for Celery and application-level scheduling.
+- `MAIL_*`: SMTP configuration for sending verification and password reset emails.

+## Email System

+The authentication service now delivers verification and password reset emails using SMTP credentials defined in `.env`.

+### Required Environment Variables

+- `MAIL_SERVER` – SMTP host (default: `smtp.gmail.com`).
+- `MAIL_PORT` – SMTP port (default: `587`).
+- `MAIL_USERNAME` – Account used to authenticate with the SMTP server.
+- `MAIL_PASSWORD` – App-specific password or SMTP credential.
+- `MAIL_DEFAULT_SENDER` – Display name and email for outgoing messages.

+### Endpoints

+- `POST /api/auth/register` – Sends a verification email after creating a new account.
+- `GET /api/auth/verify/<token>` – Confirms the user's email address and activates the account.
+- `POST /api/auth/reset-request` – Issues a reset token and emails the reset link.
+- `POST /api/auth/reset-password/<token>` – Accepts a new password using the emailed token.

+### Flow Overview

+1. Registration triggers a verification email containing a signed tokenized link.
+2. Visiting the verification link activates the account by toggling `is_active` to `True`.
+3. Forgotten password requests send a one-time reset link to the registered email.
+4. Submitting a new password with the reset token updates the stored hash and invalidates the link by expiration (default 1 hour).

 ## Database Setup